Chicago Abortion Fund: Activism and outreach

 In October 1996, Chicago Abortion Fund formed African American Women Evolving (AAWE).
 This group was later renamed as Black Women For Reproductive Justice (BWRJ).

 In March 2008, Chicago Abortion Fund started a public access television show called The A Word featured on television channel CAN-TV 21 and YouTube.
 The program's hosts discuss reproductive health and answer questions from viewers.

-On January 22, 2009, Chicago Abortion Fund hosted a rally and march celebrating the 36th anniversary of Roe v.
-Wade.
-This event took place in Chicago, Illinois, at Federal Plaza.
-The poster for this event is shown in the photo above.

 In March 2011, Chicago Abortion Fund released a public statement against a billboard placed on the south side of Chicago by Life Always.
 Chicago Abortion Fund's former executive director, Gaylon Alcaraz, appeared on NBC Chicago during a community protest against the billboard.

 On April 21, 2012, Chicago Abortion Fund hosted its fourth annual bowl-a-thon event.
 Proceeds from this event supported the Chicago Abortion Fund.

 On May 30, 2012, Gaylon Alcaraz appeared on CAN TV21 to discuss women of color in the reproductive rights movement and answer questions from public viewers.
 This program was available to television viewers as well as viewers on the internet, who viewed the program via livestream.

 On January 19, 2013, Chicago Abortion Fund was mentioned on the television program Melissa Harris-Perry.

-On January 22, 2013, Chicago Abortion Fund hosted the celebration Roe v.
-Wade 40th Anniversary.

 On January 22, 2013, Brittany Mostiller and Gaylon Alcaraz were quoted by Ebony magazine.
-Ms. Mostiller is a former grantee of Chicago Abortion Fund and Ms. Alcaraz is CAF's executive director.
+Mostiller is a former grantee of Chicago Abortion Fund and Alcaraz is CAF's executive director.
 The article was titled "Roe v.
 Wade at 40: What Keeps Black Women from Going Public with Our Stories?"

-On January 1, 2015, former deputy director and My Voice, My Choice leadership group member Brittany Mostiller Keith transitioned into her new role as executive director.
+In 2015, former deputy director and My Voice, My Choice leadership group member Brittany Mostiller Keith transitioned into her new role as executive director.

+In 2024 the Chicago Abortion Fund donated funds to Family Planning Associates in hopes of continuing abortion support in the Chicago area after the overturning of Roe v Wade.

+Until July 2024, CAF, inline with the National Abortion Federation, were providing assistance with 50% of the costs of the procedure and related travel expenses, but due to less money in the funds, they reduced the compensation levels to 30%, to enable the funds to last throughout calendar year 2024.